v1kramb/VTHacks-IX-2022/README.md

   - Our slow development prompted us to pivot to a web app, which we realized could be a more scalable solution for users who want to log their process over time.
   - We also realized that users could simply access the web app from their phone.
 - Making an aesthetically pleasing UI.
 As a team, our frontend experience is quite limited, so a good portion of our time was spent researching user interface design fundamentals.
 - We ran into a frustrating bug which took 3 hours to resolve.
-One line of code encoded the video incorrectly.
+It was caused by one line of code.

 ## Accomplishments that we're proud of
 - Creating a clean pipeline; in particular, being able to integrate Node with the Python AI script.
 - Creating a working application of computer vision in a hackathon.
+- Adjusting to the rapid developing/prototyping of a hackathon, especially because this was hackathon #1 for two team members.

 ## What's next for FormFocus
 - Build classifiers for a wider range of exercises and subdivide them into the muscle groups they target (e.g. lats, biceps, shoulders, etc.).